 While tougher IID laws are becoming more and more common all over the U.S., not everyone supports them.
 MyFOXAustin spoke with a defense lawyer about HB 2246, who echoed the concerns of many in the criminal defense field: that laws are excessive, redundant, and unfair to drivers who have made one isolated mistake.
 Whether the bill passes or not, those accused of DWI offenses will continue to require vigilant legal representation to avoid undue penalties.

 If you or a loved one have been charged with a DWI-related offense, then we invite you to explore your legal options with Alband, Lane & Balderama.
-Our dedicated Tarrant County DWI defense attorney is a former prosecutor who is well-versed in how the state processes and convicts those accused of crimes.
+Our dedicated Fort Worth DWI defense attorney is a former prosecutor who is well-versed in how the state processes and convicts those accused of crimes.
 Contact our firm to get this unmatched legal insight in your corner today.

 Call to schedule a free case evaluation.